Academic Accommodations

 First, please read the above information for students.

 It is the student’s responsibility to inform their instructor(s) that they will be using their testing accommodations on a test or quiz.
 Students may choose not to use their testing accommodation for a particular test or quiz.
 Extended time tests or quizzes may be administered in the classroom if a student does not require a quiet testing space, and if the instructor is willing/able to arrive early or stay late to administer the test.
-Otherwise the student will take the test in the quiet testing space in Skiff Hall.
+Otherwise the student will take the test in the quiet testing space in Miller Information Commons (Library), Room 211.

 Upon receiving a student request to take a test or quiz with the Office of Accessibility, instructors will be asked to complete the Testing Accommodations Instructor Form.
-The form should be completed no later than 4 PM the day before the scheduled test or quiz.
+The form should be completed no later than 4 PM one (1) business day before the scheduled test or quiz.

 Additional Resources